LLNL/raja-suite-tutorial/Intro_Tutorial/lessons/04_raja_forall/README.md

 The `[=]` syntax tells the lambda to capture arguments by value (e.g. create a copy, rather than a reference).

-The `EXEC_POLICY` template argument controls how the loop will be executed.
-In this example, we will use the `RAJA::seq_exec` policy to execute this loop on the CPU.
-In later lessons, we will learn about other policies that allow us to run code on a GPU.
+The code for this lesson resides in the file `04_raja_forall.cpp`.
+It provides a RAJA implementation of a kernel that sets each element of an array `data` to the value of its array index using the `RAJA::seq_exec` policy.
+With this policy, the loop will execute sequentially on a CPU.
+The code will record the time of the loop execution and print it out along with a few values of the array to show that the array entries are set as expected.

-In the file 04_raja_forall.cpp, you will see a `TODO` comment where you can add a `RAJA::forall` loop to initialize the array you allocated in the previous lesson.
+Following that, you will see a `TODO` comment where you can add a similar `RAJA::forall` kernel to set the elements of the array `data1` in the same way as the sequential kernel.
+However, you will use an OpenMP execution policy `RAJA::omp_parallel_for_exec` to run the loop in parallel on a CPU.
+Again, the code will record and print the kernel execution time and array values for comparison to the previous case and verification that they are set as you expect.

 When you have made your changes, compile and run the code in the same way as the other lessons: